Morris County NJ Contested Divorce Attorneys

 Acrimonious Divorces in New Jersey

 When divorce happens, you must decide whether to pursue a no-fault or a fault-based divorce.
 With either option, there is the potential for gridlock on critical issues such as child custody, child support, alimony, and division of assets.
 Often, when divorce conflicts escalate, spouses take retaliatory measures that must be immediately addressed before you suffer long-term consequences.
-Some of the most common issues that we assist clients with in contested divorces are explained in more detail below.
+Some of the most common issues that we assist clients within contested divorces are explained in more detail below.

 Contested Child Custody

 When a divorce is extremely acrimonious and parents are arguing frequently in front of children, the children can suffer serious emotional trauma.
-Even when children are shielded from some of the conflict, the underlying stress and tension can take its toll on them.
+Even when children are shielded from some of the conflicts, the underlying stress and tension can take its toll on them.
 To prevent your children from becoming collateral damage, it is essential to call upon professionals who can help you and your spouse to resolve issues like child custody.
 New Jersey has parenting coordinators that are available to divorcing couples who lack the ability to communicate well together.
 These professionals can facilitate communication among parents and help to protect the well-being of the children involved.
 One of our partners, Laurie L. Newmark, serves as a court-appointed Parent Coordinator in high conflict divorce cases involving children.
 Her extensive knowledge and experience in this realm allows her to provide unique insight to her clients as she guides them through divorce conflicts with special attention to the best interests of the children.

 Another potential consequence of acrimonious divorce is parental alienation, a phenomenon in which one parent manipulates their child to cause division between the child and his or her other parent.
 Parental alienation may involve a variety of behaviors used to influence the child to become estranged from and/or reject the other parent.
 Our skilled New Jersey divorce lawyers are well-versed in the psychological implications of parental alienation and we fight zealously to prevent it and correct it when necessary.